 Academic and Intervention Success

 Students in the UMLP may take advantage of the “Academic Intervention and Success” (A.I.S.) service.
 First-year, transfer students, and those at risk of dropping out are encouraged to participate in workshops to help make their classroom and personal lives more manageable.
-The A.I.S. service also includes referrals for additional on-campus counseling and tutoring.
+The A.I.S. provision also includes referrals for additional on-campus services.

 - Study Groups